ryanwang520/api-docs/source/includes/_projects.md

 <code>owner</code> must be a valid ArcSite username belongs to same organization.
 </aside>

+### Integrations

-Once the Project creation is complete, if you wish to integrate with other third-party platforms to manage your projects, achieve data synchronization, and interact with them, you can use the [integration module](#i360-integrations) of OpenAPI to access detailed information.
+ArcSite supports integration with various external platforms.
+Once Project creation is complete, you can use the standard integration solutions we provide for different platforms to integrate your Project.
+After integration is completed, your Project will gain additional functionalities to support data synchronization and interactions with third-party platforms.
+For specific details, you can visit the [integration module](#i360-integrations) of OpenAPI.

 ### Project Name Rule